learn-co-curriculum/dsc-prework-intro-enterprise/README.md

 From the beginning, we'll make sure you have the support and tools you need; you just need to bring the grit.

-The prep course focuses on foundational content that comes up again and again in the Data Science program:
+The prep course focuses on foundational content that comes up again and again in the AI Academy:

+ - Pre-test
- - Python fundamentals
+ - Python essentials
- - Descriptive statistics
- - Python libraries (NumPy and Matplotlib) for numerical computing and data visualization
+ - Python loops and functions
+ - Post-Test

-If you're getting stuck, keep in mind that we will also review these topics in the first week or so of the Data Science program.
+If you're getting stuck, keep in mind that we will also review these topics in the first week or so of the Intensive.
 Make sure you keep notes on what was confusing, and prepare to ask questions when the program starts.

 ### Delivery Format